 Cost-effective Licensing Model

-Firstly, organisations that already have Microsoft Office 365 E3 or above can use Windows Virtual Desktop without any additional licensing costs; they just pay for their Azure cloud computing costs, based on consumption.
+Firstly, organisations that already have Microsoft Office 365 E3 or above can use Azure Virtual Desktop without any additional licensing costs; they just pay for their Azure cloud computing costs, based on consumption.
 If, one month, they have high numbers of people working remotely and then, the following month, the usage falls, the costs will fall too.

 Simple to Provision & Manage

 In comparison to Citrix and VMware, Azure Virtual Desktop is relatively straight-forward to set up and then manage – and the new cloud management platform that’s coming soon will make this even easier.

 Many organisations with experienced IT teams can provision virtualised desktops in-house without third-party support, specialist training or product-specific certifications.